Kilkenni/Weapon-Reassembler/README.md

 ## TODO:

-- Option to copy colors from the template
 - Option to copy single weapon part visuals
 - [DONE!]
 Compatible common/uncommon/rare weapons
 - [DONE!]
 Optional sound replication
-- Random generated melee weapons
+- Randomly generated melee weapons
 - Informative UI
-- Weapon reassemble preview
+- [DONE!]
+Weapon reassemble preview
 - Recoloring weapon from scratch (dye punk, can you use it?)
 - Applying reassembly resource costs
 - Maybe: scanning a weapon to "remember" appearance (with no need for a template later)
 - Changing weapon element (will cost resources)
 - Changing weapon projectile type (for grenade launchers etc) (will cost resources)
-- [NO COST] Changing weapon's alt mode (will cost resources & probably destroy the template)
+- Changing weapon's alt mode (will cost resources & probably destroy the template)
 - Upgrading weapon stats (will cost resources, will be limited - you won't be able to use a low-tier gun through the entire game)
 - lulz